 Disadvantaged Business Enterprise (DBE) Program Requirements

-The Division of Mass Transportation (DMT) administers four Federal Transit Administration (FTA) funding programs.
+The Division of Rail and Mass Transportation (DRMT) administers four Federal Transit Administration (FTA) funding programs.
 These programs are:

 1) Elderly Individuals and Individuals with Disabilities Program, Section 5310

 3) Job Access and Reverse Commute Program, Section 5316

 FTA requires administering agencies, such as DMT, to ensure that subrecipients of Section 5310, 5311, 5316, and 5317 funds are in compliance with the U. S. Department of Transportation, Title 49 Code of Federal Regulation Part 26 (Part 26).
 Part 26 sets forth requirements for participation by disadvantaged business enterprises (DBE) in federal transit funding programs.
 Subrecipients with contracting opportunities must submit a Disadvantaged Business Enterprise Race-Neutral and Race Conscious Implementation Agreement for Federal Transit Administration Subrecipients (Implementation Agreement).
 All DBE Race-Neutral Implementation Agreements will be submitted to Division of Mass Transportation.

 DBE requirements apply to projects with contracting opportunities.
 Where no contracting opportunities exist, DBE requirements are not applicable.

 Subrecipients of operating assistance and non-vehicle capital projects with contracting opportunities must meet the requirements of the federal DBE program as they pertain to local agencies.
 DBE requirements for vehicle projects are satisfied by the vehicle manufacturer and are not passed on to the subrecipient.